alxiang/docs/setup_ubuntu.md

 - [Docker Compose](https://docs.docker.com/compose/install/).
 - [Yarn](https://classic.yarnpkg.com/en/docs/install/#debian-stable).

+Also, don't forget to add your user to the docker group, as described in the Docker documentation post-install instructions for linux: https://docs.docker.com/engine/install/linux-postinstall/.

 To use the Docker configuration:

 - Clone the workspace into your home folder and `cd` into the workspace: